-Experience the magic of one of the greatest soups in the world with this easy to follow traditional Vietnamese Pho recipe!
-With the signature broth that’s light yet at the same time so full of flavour, it’s infused with spices like cinnamon, star anise and cardamom.
-Utterly addictive and every spoonful leaves you wanting more!
+Experience the magic of one of the greatest noodle soups in the world with this easy to follow traditional Vietnamese Pho recipe!
+Made from scratch with the signature broth that’s light yet at the same time so full of flavour, it’s infused with spices like cinnamon, star anise and cardamom.
+The soup is utterly addictive and every spoonful leaves you wanting more!

 Vietnamese Pho recipe